-Relevance of the Evidence to the Validit Argument SIUs, Claims, and Subclaims No Evidence Exists Currently Limited Moderate to Substantial Complete SIU 1: Primary Intended Score Int erpretation The BIE Science Assessment provides reliable and valid information about impusage attained by general education students. ortant knowled dge and skil s in grade-leve l science 1.1.1.
+Relevance of the Evidence to the Validity Argument SIUs, Claims, and Subclaims No Evidence Exists Currently Limited Moderate to Substantial Complete SIU 1: Primary Intended Score Interpretation The BIE Science Assessment provides reliable and valid information about i usage attained by general education students. mportant knowle dge and skil ls in grade-leve I science 1.1.1.
 BIE content is aligned to Next Generation Science Standards. Х 1.1.2.
 BIE items are aligned to Next Generation Science Standards. Х 1.2.1.
-Items require application of the KSAs of the targeted construct. Х 1.2.2.
-Items are free of bias and sensitivity issues. Х 1.2.3 Students' cognitive skills and processes match those identified in the construct domains for all students and for each subgroup. Х 1.3.1.
-BIE scores and performance level categorizations are adequately reliable for their intended purpose. Х 1.3.2.
-Item characteristics support intended interpretations about all students who take the BIE Science Assessment. Х 1.3.3.
-Test characteristics support intended interpretations about all students who take the BIE Science Assessment. Х continued
+Items require application of the KSAs of the targeted construct. Χ 1.2.2.
+Items are free of bias and sensitivity issues. Х 1.2.3.
+Students' cognitive skills and processes match those identified in the construct domains for all students and for each subgroup. Х 1.3.1.
+BIE scores and performance level categorizations are adequately reliable for their intended purpose. Χ 1.3.2.
+Item characteristics support intended interpretations about all students who take the BIE Science Assessment.
+3 Х 1.3.3.
+Test characteristics support intended interpretations about all students who take the BIE Science Assessment.
+3 Χ continued

-Relevan Relevance of the Evidence to the Validity Argument SIUs, Claims, and Subclaims No Evidence Exists Currently Limited Moderate to Substantial Complete 1.4.1.
+Relevano vidence to the ument Validity SIUs, Claims, and Subclaims No Evidence Exists Currently Limited Moderate to Substantial Complete 1.4.1.
 Machine-scored items were scored accurately. Х 1.4.2.
-Constructed-response item scoring training and monitoring procedures met industry standards. Х SIU 2: Intended Score Use for Individ lual Students Scale scores can be used to compare an individual student's performance to the ne performance e of other st udents in BIE.
+Constructed-response item scoring training and monitoring procedures met industry standards.
+X SIU 2: Intended Score Use for Individual Scale scores can be used to compare an individual student's performance to the e of other st udents in BIE.
 2.1.1.
-BIE test scores and performance level categorizations of individual students are adequately reliable and valid measures of student achievement status with respect to mastery of the content standards. Х SIU 3: Intended Score Use for Group s of Students SIU statements for groups of students are applicable to aggregate reporting of with disabilities, racial/ethnic subgroups) within those levels of aggregation. student subgro oups (e.g., E English learners , students 3.1.1.
+BIE test scores and performance level categorizations of individual students are adequately reliable and valid measures of student achievement status with respect to mastery of the content standards.
+X SIU 3: Intended Score Use for Group SIU statements for groups of students are applicable to aggregate reporting of with disabilities, racial/ethnic subgroups) within those levels of aggregation.
+English learners , students 3.1.1.
 Teachers find the performance level descriptors and their students' performance levels useful for planning instruction, especially for students whose test scores fall within performance levels 1 and 2. Х 3.1.2.
-Teachers find their students' scale score information useful for planning instruction, especially for students whose test scores fall within performance levels 1 and 2. Х 3.2.1.
+Teachers find their students' scale score information useful for planning instruction, especially for students whose test scores fall within performance levels 1 and 2.
+X 3.2.1.
 BIE scores and performance levels for groups of students are adequately reliable and valid to enable school, district, and state leaders to monitor changes in means, standard deviations, and performance level percentages for classroom, school, district, and state groups. Х 3.2.2.
-BIE scores and proficiency level categorizations of groups of students are adequately reliable and valid to enable monitoring of grade-level performance and student-cohort performance. Х
+BIE scores and proficiency level categorizations of groups of students are adequately reliable and valid to enable monitoring of grade-level performance and student-cohort performance.
+X